 The third incarnation of the groundbreaking Archimedes, the suit that redefined buoyancy profiles to suit the needs of the modern triathlete.
 The Archimedes 3 again takes the expectations of a wetsuit and its material components and shatters the mould, never mind breaking it.
 With never before seen technology, expectations challenged and conventional materials re-engineered the Archimedes 3 leads the way when it comes to triathlon wetsuits.

-Tested and developed on our exclusive 17 force plate M.A.D™ (Measurement of Active Drag) system the wetsuit offers three major enhancements to the worlds best selling high-end wetsuit, the Archimedes II.
+Tested and developed on our exclusive 17 force plate M.A.D (Measurement of Active Drag) system the wetsuit offers three major enhancements to the worlds best selling high-end wetsuit, the Archimedes II.

-Neoprene will always have its place… well, for now!
+Neoprene will always have its place well, for now.
 The Japanese Yamamoto materials we use are perfect for stretch and reach zones, coupled with our engineering and design thought process there really is no substitute, but buoyancy proposes a different set of needs.
-Where buoyancy for swimming wetsuits is concerned, first there was neoprene, then came NBR, now there is +43™, and we cannot wait for you to try it.
-Forgive us for patting ourselves and HD Labs on the back with our new material +43™ foam - because now, "it's no longer just about Neoprene".
+Where buoyancy for swimming wetsuits is concerned, first there was neoprene, then came NBR, now there is +43% trade; and we cannot wait for you to try it.
+Forgive us for patting ourselves and HD Labs on the back with our new material +43% trade; foam - because now, its no longer just about Neoprene.

 Differing newton values of buoyant materials deliver graduated buoyancy profiles around thighs, hips and lower quads to ensure the correct balance with the bodies centre of buoyancy.
 This provides a flatter, more streamlined and faster suit profile in the water, resulting in more buoyancy and a hydrodynamic profile.